-In Column 2 of both tables, the treatment intensity is proxied by the percentage of 1935-1940 black migrants to a particular state or SEA who emanated from Alabama.
+In columns 1 and 6 of Table 5, we replace the baseline proximity measure, geographic proximity to Macon County, Alabama, with the percentage of 1935-1940 black migrants to a particular state or SEA who emanated from Alabama.
 (All Alabama SEAs and the state of Alabama are excluded from this analysis.)
-Again, we observe statistically significant differences in the post-1972 utilization of primary healthcare and in the post-1972 mortality rates for black men as a function of this proxy.
-Again, the interpretation of the magnitudes of these coefficients differs from the baseline results using proximity to Macon County, Alabama as the treatment proxy.

-Columns 3 through 5 of Tables 5 and 6 provide results for alternative specifications of our baseline results.
-In Column 3, we replace the continuous geographic proximity measure with proximity "bins", defined as quintiles of proximity to Macon County.
+We observe statistically significant differences in the post-1972 utilization of primary healthcare and in the post-1972 mortality rates for black men as a function of this proxy.
+Again, the interpretation of the magnitudes of these coefficients differs from the baseline results using geographic proximity to Macon County, Alabama as the proximity measure.
+In columns 2 and 7, we replace the continuous geographic proximity measure with proximity "bins", defined as quintiles of proximity to Macon County.
 The resulting coefficient estimates carry a different interpretation from those in the baseline results as they now measure the post-1972 impact for black males per quintile bin, which is approximately 720 kilometers.
 As a result, the coefficients should be smaller than in the baseline specification, precisely as we observe.

-In Column 4, we add group-location (state or SEA) fixed effects in lieu of the $P_s blackmale_g$.interaction term in equation 1 and in lieu of $P_s blackmale_g$ in equation 2.
+Column 3, 4, 8 and 9 of Table 5 provide results for alternative specifications of our baseline results.
+In column 3, we add group-location (state or SEA) fixed effects in lieu of the $P_sblackmale_g$ interaction term in equation 1 and in lieu of $P_sblackmale_g$ in equation 2.
 In the all-male sample contained in Panel A of both tables, the blackmale-state or blackmale-SEA fixed effect absorbs any time-invariant location-specific conditions that affected black but not white men in a non-parametric manner.
 (In the baseline specification, these controls are in place as a function of proximity to Macon County, Alabama.).
 In the all-black sample, the corresponding fixed effects absorb any time-invariant location-specific shocks that affect black men but not black women.
 These fixed effects nonparametrically control for the presence of government programs which might have differentially enrolled black males, provided those enrollment patterns are static over time.
-In Column 5 of both tables, we add distance from a placebo location, Dallas, Texas, to our estimating equations, continuing to control for geographic proximity to Macon County, Alabama.
+In Column 4 of both tables, we add distance from a placebo location, Dallas, Texas, to our estimating equations, continuing to control for geographic proximity to Macon County, Alabama.
 If the patterns we observe are reflective of a more general "southern" phenomenon after 1972, our estimates should attenuate when we also include measures of proximity to Dallas.

-In each of these cases, we fail to detect material differences in estimated values of β_1 relative to the baseline.
-The estimated value of β in the baseline specification contained in Table 1 is -1.867 for the all-male sample and 1.415 for the all-black sample when the outcome is the number of outpatient visits.
-Robustness check results in Table 5 are in the range of -1.7 to -1.8 for the within-male sample and -1.1 to -1.4 using the all-black sample (columns 3-5).62 For mortality, the baseline estimate of β for log chronic mortality is 0.063 in the all-male sample and 0.102 in the all-black sample.
+In each of these cases, we fail to detect material differences in estimated values of $\beta$ relative to the baseline.
+The estimated value of $\beta$ in the baseline specification contained in Table 1 is -1.9 for the all-male sample and 1.4 for the all-black sample when the outcome is the number of outpatient visits.
+Robustness check results in Table 5 are in the range of -1.2 to -1.8 for the within-male sample and -0.8 to -1.4 using the all-black sample (columns 7-10).
+For mortality, the baseline estimate of $\beta$ for log chronic mortality is 0.063 in the all-male sample and 0.102 in the all-black sample.
 Results in Table 6 range from 0.048 to 0.077 for the all-male sample and 0.061 to 0.109

-Finally, Column 6 of Table 5 restricts the utilization analysis to southern residents only.
+Finally, column 5 of Table 5 restricts the utilization analysis to southern residents only.
 This reduces the scope for identification threats to things correlated with geographic proximity to this particular location in the South and not with the South in general.
-The estimated value of β is relatively unchanged in this specification compared to our baseline results although the estimates are no longer statistical significant.
-The skeptical reader will want to again refer to Figure 6 for evidence of a Macon-County specific effect.
+The estimated value of $\beta$ is relatively unchanged in this specification compared to our baseline results although the estimates are no longer statistical significant.